hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Show IP address.
 This can be used for ssh access while tethering a smartphone.
 - GadgetBridge
   - Recieve notifications and GPS location from a smartphone.
 Install [GadgetBridge](https://gadgetbridge.org) Android app and toggle on.
-  - `dbus-next` and `bluez-peripheral` packages, which can be installed with the `pip3` command, is required.
+  - `dbus-next` and `bluez-peripheral` packages, which can be installed with the `pip` command, is required.
   - GadgetBridge app settings
     - Enable all permissions.
     - `Settings` > `Discovery and Pairing options` > `Ignore bonded devices`: Off, `CompanionDevice Pairing`: On, `Discover unsupported devices`: On, `Scanning intensity`: 2 or 3